There are now 2 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Typically this unit is assessed in the following ways: (1) ethics case study and (2) take-home case study.
+Indicative assessments in this unit are as follows: (1) assignments; (2) case studies; and (3) blog post.
 Further information is available in the unit outline.

 - Unit Coordinator(s)